-Mala often known as Mala Thrissur, a growing town located in the southern part of Thrissur district in Kerala state, India.
-It also known as Mala Trichur or Thrissur Mala or Trichur Mala.
-Mala is seen about 40 km towards north from the present day city of Kochi and approximately 14 Km from Chalakudy, Kodungallur and Irinjalakuda.
-The name "Mala" might have originated from the Hebrew word "Mal-Aha" which means "Center of Refugee".
+Mala, often known as Mala Thrissur, is a growing town located in the southern part of Thrissur district in Kerala state, India.
+It is also known as Mala Trichur or Thrissur Mala or Trichur Mala.
+Mala is about 40 km towards the north from the present day city of Kochi and approximately 14 Km from Chalakudy, Kodungallur and Irinjalakuda.
+The name "Mala" is said to have derived from the Hebrew word "Mal-Aha" which means "Center of Refugee".

 Mala is one of the most popular and important destinatins among Keralites.
 It has a glorious past and a rich cultural heritage where people of all caste and creed came from all parts of the world for business and settlement.
 Pilgrims like the Jews (Israelites), the Konkanis and the Kudumbies chose Mala as the best place for settlements, the ambience generated by its nature, veriety are irresistable.

 Thrissur Mala had inland water ways and rivers connecting the main trade centers of Kerala which in turn made an Ancient trade market, curiosly, most of these waterways are still safe for navigation and as a part of the tourism promotion projects.
 Special care is taken to develop them into enjoyable water theme sports.
 The enchanting rivers, crisscrossing canals and gurgling streams made this fertile land rich with coconut, arecanut, tapioca, banana, rice, ginger, pepper and vegetable plantations.